hsw28/data_analysis/hannah-in-use/README.txt

-LSlfpcompare.m:  takes raw LS LFP and finds the weird LS events and the time and duration, then plots the LFP for the other thing youre looking for during the same time orderLSevent.m: plots LS events in order by duration powerMap.m: plots power by location
+LSlfpcompare.m:  takes raw LS LFP and finds the weird LS events and the time and duration, then plots the LFP for the other thing youre looking for during the same time orderLSevent.m: plots LS events in order by duration powerMap.m: plots power by location psth.m: makes a psth graph of events around a trigger point spikehisto.m: makes a histogram of spikes in binned time

 RANDOM
 binning.m: bins stuff